fieryhenry/Battle-Cats-Save-File-Editor/README.md

 I have a discord server:https://discord.gg/nPPuw3C7gp You can become a developer there and give me your pre-backed up save files

+and is the best way to report bugs + contact me

 To edit your save file first download u/1plus1equalswindow's save file editor https://www.reddit.com/r/BattleCatsCheats/comments/djehhn/editoren/

 Back up your save using BackupManagerEN.exe